openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/monitoring.md

 helm repo update
 ```

 Then, install the Prometheus monitoring stack and set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues to false.
-This enables Prometheus to discover custom ServiceMonitor for Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor).
+This enables Prometheus to discover custom ServiceMonitor for Replicated Storage (a.k.a Replicated Engine or Mayastor).

 **Command**
 ```